Bhamdoun

-Bhamdoun (بحمدون), is a town in Lebanon 23 km from Beirut on the main road that leads to Damascus and in the suburbs of the main tourist city of Aley, lying at an altitude of 1150 m above the Lamartine valley.
+Bhamdoun (بحمدون), is a town in Lebanon 23 km from Beirut on the main road that leads to Damascus (Beirut - Damascus road) and in the suburbs of the main tourist city of Aley, lying at an altitude of 1150 m above the Lamartine valley.

 Geography

-Two separate villages compose the town, Bhamdoun-el-mhatta (literally meaning "Bhamdoun the station") and Bhamdoun-el-day'aa ("Bhamdoun the village").
+Two separate villages compose the town, Bhamdoun-al-mahatta (literally meaning "Bhamdoun the station") and Bhamdoun-el-day'aa ("Bhamdoun the village").

 A railroad used to link Bhamdoun to Beirut with the train station being a prominent feature of the town for many years.
-The station and railroad were eventually abandoned when cars became more popular.
+The station and railroad were eventually abandoned after the Lebanese civil war when cars became more popular.

 History

-During the 1860 civil conflict in Mount Lebanon, the Druze spared the village of Bhamdun from attack, due to appeals of the resident American missionary to prevent violence.
+During the 1860 civil conflict in Mount Lebanon, the Druze spared the village of Bhamdoun from attack, due to appeals of the resident American missionary to prevent violence.

 Tourism

 Before the Lebanese civil war, Bhamdoun was one of Lebanon's most renowned and favorite summer resorts.
-Today, the town has regained some of its past tourism industry as most of its hotels, restaurants and entertainment centers have been renovated or rebuilt.
+Today, the town has regained some of its past tourism industry as most of its hotels, restaurants and entertainment centers have been renovated or rebuilt (Such as the "Hotel la Roche" That worked on renovations after the conflict).
 Tourists, especially from Kuwait and the Persian Gulf region spend their summer vacation in Bhamdoun.
-Kuwaiti citizens own more than 30% of the properties in Bhamdoun Station since the 1950s.
+Kuwaiti citizens claim ownership of more than 30% of the properties in Bhamdoun-al-mahatta since the 1950s.
 A branch of Kuwait Airways and the National bank of kuwait reopened in 2001.

-The town also contains the Safir Hotel, Four Points Hotel by Sheraton, Carlton Hotel, Alsheikh Hotel and many others.
+The town also contains the Safir Hotel, a Four Star Hotel by Sheraton, Carlton Hotel, Al sheikh Hotel, that worked on renovations in 2025 and many others.

 Religion

-Bhamdoun has seven churches, two mosques built by Kuwaitis, and the Bhamdoun synagogue.
-There are four Greek Orthodox churches, two Maronite, one Protestant but was not reconstructed after the war, and Druze Khalwa.
-Most of the population is Orthodox Christian, but there also is a large Druze and Maronite minority with a smaller Sunni Muslim one.
+Bhamdoun has seven churches, two mosques built by Kuwaitis, and the Bhamdoun synagogue, abandoned in the civil war.
+There are four Greek Orthodox churches, two Maronite churches, one Protestant church but was not reconstructed after the war.
+Most of the population is Orthodox Christian with a minority Maronite presence.

+The Shia Muslim minority slightly increased in Bhamdoun during the 2023-2024 Hezbollah-Israel conflict; the minority increased as said Muslims that were living in targeted areas such as Southern Lebanon and the Dahieh suburbs of Beirut immigrated to remote villages all over central Lebanon, including Bhamdoun.

 The Bhamdoun synagogue, built in 1910, was one of three grand synagogues in Lebanon.
 It was abandoned shortly before the civil war which started in 1975, but the shell of the structure still stands.